HOW TO HELP YOUR KIDS BE MORE ENTHUSIASTIC ABOUT SCHOOL

 Another way to encourage this is to make learning flexible, fun and relevant.
 Show your children how academic subjects can be applied to real-life situations, helping to cement the facts they are learning at school.

-From cooking and baking using math and science, travel plans that use geography and financial skills, and even chemistry used in making yet another batch of slime, using real-world examples to demonstrate the usefulness of their study can be really helpful.
+From cooking and baking using math and science, travel plans that use geography and financial skills, free coding for kids that helps them design their own computer games, and even chemistry used in making yet another batch of slime, using real-world examples to demonstrate the usefulness of their study can be really helpful.

 Go further, and offer real-life rewards for their hard work.
 Reward them with praise and personalized ribbons to honor their dedication and desire to learn.
 This gesture, together with affection and attention, can help foster a positive learning environment for the children and for you too.
 Keep the kids engaged by showing them creative ways to apply what they’ve learned.